-If the microphone is fitted directly on top of the SMxx, without any length of XLR cable inbetween, then reflections from the instrument body will affect measurements.
+If the microphone is fitted directly on top of the AM100, without any length of XLR cable inbetween, then reflections from the instrument body will affect measurements.
 The table below gives the effect of those reflections per octave band.
 To avoid these reflections, use a cable with a minimum length of 1 meter.
+As a user, subtract the values from the table below to correct readings.
+To apply corrections during periodic testing, add these same values.